SheikhChilli0/GitLab-License-Generator/README.md

 This project is licensed under the **WTFPL License**.

+##For Reporting Violations or any takedown requests
+kindly email at: itshardtolive@bigcock.life
+**The email is genuine and domain is owned by me

-Copyright (c) 2023, Tim Cook, All Rights Not Reserved.
+Copyright (c) 2024, Tim Cook, All Rights Not Reserved.